arjunkumar811/Digital-Meet.in/README.md

-# 🌌 Build a Metaverse from Scratch
+# 🌌 Build a DIGITAL-MEET.in from Scratch

 Welcome to the **Metaverse** project — a full roadmap for building a decentralized 3D world with modern technologies.